aazlant/the_list_scraper/README.md

 #### 2) Import script

-Copies the parsed shows from a claim into a postgres DB instance
+Copies the parsed shows from a claim into a postgres DB instance.

 (claim name is saved in claim directory under `{claim directory}/{claim name}/metadata/claimName.txt`)